 Severance Arrangements

-The employment agreements and offer letter agreements we have entered into with certain of our executive officers provide for certain severance arrangements.
+The employment agreements we have entered into with our executive officers provide for certain severance arrangements.
 For more information regarding these arrangements with our named executive officers, see "Executive Compensation-Potential Payments upon Termination or Change of Control."